Lofty ambitions pay off

 Astrid had been overseas working in production at visual effects company, Weta Digital on James Cameron's Avatar and Steven Spielberg's The Adventures of Tintin and District 9.
 She had an idea for a YA novel but found it too hard to fit in any writing time as she was working an 80-hour week.

 “I've always been a daydreamer and found a productive use for this vocation when I learned how to write stories as a child.
 Initially, I wanted to write and draw picture books.
 Later in life, I discovered my passion for young adult (YA) fiction.
 I love YA because of the story.
 That's what we're always told is important in writing fiction: story, story, story, and YA books are jam-packed full of story.
 They take risks, meld genres and push boundaries.
 Restrictions and rules are made to be broken in YA.
-They zip along at a breakneck speeds, are thrilling and unputdownable.
+They zip along at a breakneck speed, are thrilling and unputdownable.
 That's what I love to read, so I thought, why not try to write a YA novel?

 “It turns out, it's harder than it looks.
 I could never get past the first 15K words, my ideas would peter out and my motivation would fade.
 I knew I needed help.
 But from where?”

 The need for accountability, motivation and inspiration

-“When I returning to Sydney I had a new job with more sane hours, which gave me more free time.
-I Googled writing courses one day and discovered Australian Writers’ Centre.
+“When I returned to Sydney I had a new job with more sane hours, which gave me more free time.
+I Googled writing courses one day and discovered the Australian Writers’ Centre.
 It was in a handy location and the hours were doable after work, so I signed up for Creative Writing Stage 1.
 It was the best decision I made for my writing career!” she says.

 “I took the classes because I needed accountability, someone to check in on how my book was coming along.
 I hoped a course would give me the inspiration, and motivation, to push through that first 15-20K words and finish a manuscript.”